kazuibasou/hyper-dk-series/README.md

 For example, G.elist[1] = [0, 2, 3, 4] implies that node 1 belongs to hyperedges G.E[0], G.E[2], G.E[3], and G.E[4].

+In the following, we introduce functions in the HyperGraph class for a basic analysis of a given hypergraph.

+### hypergraph.HyperGraph.read_hypergraph(hypergraph_name)

-Another option is to read a hypergraph from files in `hyper-dk-series/data/`.
+Read a hypergraph named `hypergraph.read_hypergraph(hypergraph_name)` from the corresponding files in `hyper-dk-series/data/`.

 For example, if we want to read a hypergraph, named `example-hypergraph`, we just run the following commands:

 	>>> import hypergraph
 	>>> hypergraph_name = "example-hypergraph"
 	>>> G = hypergraph.HyperGraph()
 	>>> G.read_hypergraph(hypergraph_name)
+	Hypergraph named example-hypergraph was read.
+	Number of nodes: 5
+	Number of hyperedges: 5

 Then, we should obtain